After Sinus Lifts

-You have had a Sinus Lift Augmentation procedure in your upper jaw.
-This procedure regains lost bone height in the area of your first and second molar and occasionally second premolar.
+A Sinus Lift Augmentation procedure in your upper jaw regains lost bone height in the area of your first and second molar and occasionally second premolar.
 It is an important procedure as it allows implant placement in an area that could not be implanted otherwise because of insufficient bone height due to an enlarged sinus.

 The bone that has been grafted is most commonly a combination freeze-dried bone, artificial synthetic bone and your own bone.
 Because of this you may have two post-surgical wounds: the donor site and the recipient site.